tonyseing/AWS-SAA-C02-Study-Guide/README.md

 ### Amazon FSx for Lustre Key Details:
 - FSx for Lustre is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux and Ubuntu.
 - Since the Lustre file system is designed for high-performance computing workloads that typically run on compute clusters, choose EFS for normal Linux file system if your requirements don't match this use case.
 - FSx Lustre has the ability to store and retrieve data directly on S3 on its own.
+TODO: what does this mean?
+Sync with s3, or use s3 as a storage layer?

 ## Relational Database Service (RDS)